Bananas are not only delicious and convenient, they provide a wide range of health benefits that put them on the top of my grocery list.

 7 – Promotes Kidney Health: Potassium and antioxidant phenolic compounds in bananas play a role in protecting against kidney disease and cancers.

 8 – Immune System Support: Bananas are a great source of vitamin B6, which plays a roll in the production of antibodies to fight off disease.

-10 – Weight Loss Benefits: Bananas are a low-calorie food, about 100 or so calories in a medium fruit.
+10 – Weight Loss Benefits: Bananas are a low-calorie food with about 100 or so calories in a medium fruit.
 The fiber content in bananas helps you feel full which can help you avoid snacking between meals.
 Bananas are beneficial in helping you reach your weight loss goals.
-In fact, there is a popular “Banana Diet” that originated in Japan and recently took the internet by storm.

 Banana Nutrition Highlights